Frequently Asked Questions

 Who sends the samples?

 The majority of our samples come from structural biologists.
-More than 1,000 structural biologists have signed up to be on our mailing list.
+Close to 2,000 structural biologists have made use of the Crystallization Center.
 We collaborated with structural genomics groups, including the Structural Genomics of Pathogenic Protozoa (SGPP) and the Northeast Structural Genomics Consortium (NESG), to develop and improve our technologies to determine initial crystallization conditions.

 Are you planning to develop any new image viewing software?